 - When sorghum is sauteed, turn off the heat and garnish with cilantro.

-- Serve it as is but it is usually served with some chopped onions, crushed garlic, chili powder and oil.
+- Serve it as is or with some chopped onions, crushed garlic, chili powder and oil.
 Lime juice is optional.